Scenarios and models

-Figure 3: Pluralistic Nature Futures Framework to capture multiplicity of relationships between people and nature: Nature as Culture (blue) where society lives in harmony with nature; Nature for Society (green) where utilitarian values for nature dominate; and Nature for Nature (orange) where intrinsic values for nature, its species, habitats, and ecosystems, are given higher value than benefits to humans .
+Figure 3: Pluralistic Nature Futures Framework to capture the multiplicity of relationships between people and nature: Nature as Culture (blue) where society lives in harmony with nature; Nature for Society (green) where utilitarian values for nature dominate; and Nature for Nature (orange) where intrinsic values for nature, its species, habitats, and ecosystems, are given a higher value than benefits to humans .

 In the Nature for Nature perspective, people view nature as having intrinsic value, and value is placed on the diversity of species, habitats, and ecosystems that form the natural world, and nature’s ability to function autonomously.